How To Edit Your WordPress User Profile

 2 – Visual Editor

-Tip: If ever you experience any issues when trying to add code to your posts or pages (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.
+Tip: If ever you experience any problems when trying to insert code into your posts or pages (e.g. HTML), try disabling the visual editor checkbox in this section.

 3 – Admin Color Scheme

-You can select a new color scheme for your WP dashboard area from the default choices provided, or customize the color scheme using WordPress plugins …
+You can select a new color scheme for your WordPress dashboard area from the default choices, or add a custom color scheme using WordPress plugins …

-Although this will not affect what your site visitors see (themes control the look of your site is controlled by themes) or the functional aspects of your site, this feature can be useful to brand the dashboard with your corporate colors, or allowing users to personalize their own dashboard area.
+Although this has no impact on what your site visitors see (your theme controls the design of your website is controlled by themes) or the functional aspects of your site or blog, this feature can be used for branding the admin area with your corporate colors, or allowing other site users to personalize their own dashboard area.

 4 – Keyboard Shortcuts